music-encoding/guidelines/_guidelines-v4/13-linkingdata/02-ptrref/01-ptrrefmodule.md

 version: "v4"
 ---

-The {% include link elem="ptr" %} and {% include link elem="ref" %} elements share a set of common attributes that are inherited from the {% include link att="pointing" %} class:
+The {% include link elem="ptr" %} and {% include link elem="ref" %} elements share a set of common attributes that are inherited from the {% include link att="pointing" %} class (a more detailed explanation is provided below):

 {% include desc atts="att.pointing/target" %}
 {% include desc atts="att.pointing/targettype" %}